opws/opws-dataset/docs/fields.md

 ## password.change.sessions.others

 Whether other logged-in sessions are logged out (`logout`) or not (`unchanged`) after changing the password.

-## password.change.usability.password

-A space-separated token string describing how the password set UI differs from double-blind-entry.

-Tokens:

-- "single": Does not require password to be entered twice.
-- "showable": Password can be toggled to plaintext.

 ## username.value.\*, username.contents.\*